plannies-mate/plannies-kit/SPECS.md

 Plannies Mate is a Ruby command-line tool that analyzes PlanningAlerts scrapers to extract unique identifiers and terms.

-This helps the "Cricky, what's that?" frontend tool identify which scraper to use for different council websites, minimizing the need to check repositories added after this analysis.
+This helps the "Crikey!
+What's That?"
+(AKA WhatsThat) frontend project identify which scraper to use for different council websites, minimizing the need to check repositories added after this analysis.

 Related Documentation: